hwoods011/Polco-interview/Readme.md

 ## Without Docker
 1. If not using docker: Install Python and setup to be on system path.
+  - A good command to use to check if it's configured correctly
+> python -v
-2. Inside cloned folder run
+3. Inside cloned folder run
    > pip install -r requirements.txt

 ## VSCode